traditional worship progressive theology welcoming community

 Against the backdrop of a beautiful view of Mount Monadnock, the First Church in Jaffrey holds its annual Fair on the first Wednesday in August from 1 to 4 pm with food available beginning 12:30, in this iconic New England village that is on the National Register of Historic Places.

 From 1 to 4 pm with food available beginning 12:30

-At the Children’s Fair, held in the Horsesheds, kids can play games to win prizes, decorate cupcakes, find treasures to buy.
+At the Children’s Fair held in the Horsesheds, kids can play games to win prizes, decorate cupcakes, and find treasures to buy.
 And anyone can buy a ticket for a ride in a Model T. Tickets are still 25 cents, a price not changed for decades.

-This event depends on roughly 100 volunteers and the support of local businesses to set up, sort, sell, park cars, and clean up.
+The Annual Fair event depends on roughly 100 volunteers and the support of local businesses to set up, sort, sell, park cars, and clean up.
 While the church’s congregation plans and organizes the Fair, two-thirds of the workers come from the wider community.
-Net proceeds help support local social service organizations and scholarships for Conant HS graduates – 51% goes to local organizations; 49% supports the church (www.firstchurchinjaffrey.org).
+Funds raised help support more than one dozen local social service organizations and scholarships for Conant HS graduates.

 A COMMUNITY TRADITION SINCE 1916

 Seeking treasures from old houses and seeking bargains inside the 1775 Meetinghouse is an exciting regional tradition for hundreds of shoppers.
 The Children’s Fair, by the 1810 Horsesheds, has hundreds of children playing games, winning prizes, and getting rides in a Model T Ford.
 The Fair draws roughly 100 volunteers, 2/3 from the wider community, who set up, sort, and sell something for everyone: plants and art to antiques, china, jewelry, household goods, small appliances, tools and baked goods.